Aluminum Tubing Aluminum Tubing

 Finishing and Fabrication Readiness

-Some tubing is anodized after forming to improve surface durability and resistance to corrosion.
-Testrite offers silver anodized options that are ideal for in-house cutting, slotting, or mitering.
-These finishes also enhance the professional appearance of completed structures.
+Some tubing is anodized after forming to improve surface finish.
+Testrite offers silver anodized options that are ideal for applications that require professional appearance and where the completed unit will be visible.

-All tubing sold through TestriteAluminum.com is delivered in full, uncut lengths.
+All tubing sold through TestriteAluminum.com is delivered in full, uncut lengths, or cut to length.
 No hardware or pre-assembly is included.
 Fabricators should use saws specifically designed for aluminum and non-ferrous metals, along with the proper use of personal protective equipment.

 What Are the Types of Aluminum Tubing?